A printable version of the program can be found here.

 - Colleen Clarke, Roanoke Insurance Group

-- Jim Farrell, Intergro Insurance Brokers
+- Ed Mascher, Intergro Insurance Brokers

-- Jason Wieselman, International Bond & Marine
+- James Reiss, International Bond & Marine

 - Keith Sanchez, Avalon Risk Management

-CCS/CES: Communicating with CBP before the Crisis
+CCS/CES: Communicating with CBP Before the Crisis

 Precis: Importers, Exporters, Licensed Customs Brokers--we all deal with CBP on many levels--from the line officer clearing goods at a border crossing, to the import specialist who is determining proper classifications, to other trade issues such as IPR, etc. The way we communicate our concerns and issues with CBP is important.
-We will discuss the proper dialogue that should exist with the govenrment prior to a cris, which will change the approach everyone involved will take.
+We will discuss the proper dialogue that should exist with the government prior to a crisis, which will change the approach everyone involved will take.

 - Adrienne Braumiller, Braumiller Law Group PLLC